 Also, learn the basic rules that artists of old have used to make compositional arrangements that are pleasing to the eyes * rules of third, Golden Mean, Golden Triangles, and Golden Spiral; these are rules that the Ancient Greeks have used to make aesthetically pleasing compositions.

-Once you learn the rules, learn how and when to break it effectively so that you’re not blindly limiting your own creativity through these sets of rules. **A quick trip to your local Google Search Engine will fetch several results pertaining to the rules.
+Once you learn the rules, learn how and when to break it effectively so that you’re not blindly limiting your creativity through these sets of rules. **A quick trip to your local Google Search Engine will fetch several results about the rules.

 2. Use Your Feet

 To capture those rare and fleeting moments when light, landscape, and the living combine to reveal a photographic composition, you have to be quick on your feet.
-In the wild your compositional photograph doesn’t come to you, you come to it.
+In the wild, your compositional photograph doesn’t come to you; you go to it.

-Your mobility combined with your eyes help you find the moment when everything in the landscape is in perfect harmony ready for you to make a still image that can be shared with everyone.
+Your mobility, combined with your eyes, will help you find the perfect moment when everything in the landscape is exactly the magical scene you had hoped it would be.

 3. Improve Your Technical Knowledge

-In outdoor photography, your knowledge of the area you’re working is significant to your success.
+In outdoor adventure travel photography, your knowledge of the area you’re working in is significant to your success.
 Scout out the location first and then returns when the light is “appropriate” for your subject.

-Your knowledge of light and its properties comes into play in determining what is appropriate for what subject.
-One of the most important books to read has nothing to do with photography: “Color and Light in Nature“, by David K. Lynch and William Livingston and “Clouds in a Glass of Beer: Simple Experiments in Atmospheric Physics“, by Craig F. Bohren.
+Your knowledge of light and its properties comes into play in determining what is appropriate for that subject.
+One of the most important books to read has nothing to do with photography: “Color and Light in Nature,” by David K. Lynch and William Livingston and “Clouds in a Glass of Beer: Simple Experiments in Atmospheric Physics,” by Craig F. Bohren.

 4. Be Aware Of Your Surroundings

-There could be a herd of rare Tule Elk slowly migrating towards the rising moon creating a unique silhouette or a field of flowers just over the hills * you must also be constantly aware because fleeting moments in nature changes in just mere minutes and seconds.
-An alpenglow, for example, last no more than a span of 5 minutes * I don’t know how many times I’ve missed a shot because I could not find an interesting subject to place in such an amazing display of light and color.
+There could be a herd of rare Tule Elk slowly migrating towards the rising moon, creating a unique silhouette or a field of flowers just over the hills * you must also be constantly aware because of fleeting moments in nature changes in just mere minutes and seconds.
+An alpenglow, for example, last no more than a span of 5 minutes * I don’t know how many times I’ve missed a shot because I could not find a fascinating subject to place in such a fantastic display of light and color.

 5. Be Quick But Slow Down

-This seems like an oxymoron, but you have to be quick to capture just the right moment, but you have to really slow down to think of your composition.
-It’s one thing to let the shutter fly and throw a hail, Mary, thinking maybe you’ll catch something but it’s counter productive.
-It’s better to get one really great shot than a hundred okay ones.
+This seems like an oxymoron, but you have to be quick to capture just the right moment, but you have to slow down to think of your composition.
+It’s one thing to let the shutter fly and throw a Hail Mary, thinking maybe you’ll catch something, but it’s counterproductive.
+It’s better to get one great shot than a hundred okay ones.
 Use a tripod!
-This will force you to slow down and really think your composition before pressing the shutter.
+This will force you to slow down and think about your composition before pressing the shutter.

 Ansel Adams used to give his students s a cut-out viewing card for seeing the composition before setting up the camera.
-This is a very low-tech “tool” that is simply a card with a hole cut out in the same shape as the image format.
-You close one eye and view through the card and you will see the composition the way your camera would, in 2 dimensions.
-This method has helped me a bunch when I used to shoot 4×5 Large Format film, but it can help you too.
+This is a decidedly low-tech “tool” that is merely a card with a hole cut out in the same shape as the image format.
+You close one eye and view through the card, and you will see the composition the way your camera would, in 2 dimensions.
+This method had helped me a bunch when I used to shoot 4×5 Large Format film, but it can help you too.

 6. Leave No Trace

 Respect, respect, respect.
 Know the regulations and specific concerns for the area you’ll visit.
 Pack it in, pack it out, take only photographs and leave nothing behind.
 Avoid, when possible, places where human impacts are just beginning.
-Preserve the past, observe but do not affect, cultural or important structures and artifacts.
+Preserve the past, observe, but do not affect, cultural, or essential structures and artifacts.
 Watch wildlife from a distance and do not follow or approach them.
 Never feed wildlife, feeding animals damages their health and alters natural behaviors.